Due to the impacts of the Coronavirus (COVID-19), the EDPA Designer Certification

 “I design exhibits, events, and interactive experiences for all kinds of people in

 all sorts of spaces.
 I’m a sucker for great stories and broken rules.”

-experiential exhibits, events, and interactive media installations.
-Over 10 years
+exhibits, events, and interactive media installations.
+Over 10 years he has developed

-multidisciplinary teams in the creation of narrative-driven experiences that blend
+teams in the creation of narrative-driven experiences that blend physical and digital

 Adam is currently a Sr. Customer Experience Designer for Derse and resides in Mexico